 - you have an inactive email address (hard bounce)

 You should make it a habit of purging or removing invalid emails, or else Internet Service Providers (ISPs) tag you as spam.
 You can also have a double opt-in, which is a simple confirmation email after a visitor subscribes to your list.

 Am I making money?

-Return of Investment (ROI) determines if your campaign is bringing you money.
+Return on Investment (ROI) determines if your campaign is bringing you money.
 To find out, all you need to do is add the generated sales and subtract it to your email campaign expenditures.
 Then, divide it with your invested campaign money and multiply by 100.

 Wrapping It Up

-Whether your goal is generating brand awareness or acquiring new leads, email marketing goes beyond the attention-grabbing subject line, organized design layout, clear call-to-action (CTA), and a well-written copy, nor does it end when you click the send the button.
+Whether your goal is generating brand awareness or acquiring new leads, email marketing goes beyond the attention-grabbing subject line, organized design layout, clear call-to-action (CTA), and a well-written copy, nor does it end when you click the send button.
 You need to continuously track the performance of your email campaigns so you can understand your strategy’s strong and weak points and execute a data-driven improvement.